ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 This attribute is present when the sidebar is open.

-##### data-close-button-aria-label**
+##### data-close-button-aria-label

-Optional attribute used to set ARIA label for the close button added for accessibility.
+An optional attribute used for accessibility to set the ARIA label for the close button.

 ##### common attributes